Light63/LITA-HR_CLASS_DOCUMENTATION/README.md

-  Figure 3: Shows the already prepared dataset ready for visualizations. this is particularly important as it enables effective analysis of the data to make valid and informed decisions
+  Figure 3: Shows the cleaned dataset ready for visualization.
+This is particularly important as it enables effective analysis of the data to make valid and informed decisions
-            that will in turn, identify patterns, and sales trends, as well as boost productivity.
-Hence, increasing revenue and customer satisfaction.
+            that will, in turn, identify patterns, improve employee retention, enhance job satisfaction, and optimise recruitment processes.

 ---